Skip to content

 Method Implementation Use Case

-Basic Auth Base64 encoded credentials Legacy systems
+Basic Auth Base64 encoded username:password Legacy systems

-API Key Custom header (X-API-Key) Third-party APIs
+API Key Custom header (e.g. api_key, X-API-Key) Third-party APIs

-Custom Arbitrary headers Proprietary systems
+Custom Arbitrary headers (e.g. X-Vault-Token) HashiCorp Vault, proprietary systems

 Error Handling